carlwilk32/sdl-jna-shooter/README.md

 - SDL2_ttf
 - SDL2_mixer

-There are different ways obtaining and installing above which will.
+There are different ways obtaining and installing the above.
 One can download it directly from [libsdl-org GitHub releases](https://github.com/libsdl-org/SDL/releases) for their specific system or use your system's package manager.

 <details>